mintchatzis/Algorithms_from_scratch/Data_Structures_in_Python/Linked_List/README.md

 Cool functionalities:
 - Using member function 'to_linked_list', any iterable can be converted to this custom linked list implementation
-- List is printed like a common Python list (and not reversed)
+- List is printed like a common Python list due to the '__str__' method.
+Just use print(my_linked_list) as you would casually do for a common list.